confidential-computing/governance/TAC/Meetings/2024/2024-05-30/CCC-TAC-Minutes-2024-05-30.md

 ### TAC Tech

-* Chad Kimes and Marcella Melara introduced themselves and continued to present their work on SLASA & CI/CD Builds.Discussion ensued and questions were taken by the presenters.
+* Chad Kimes and Marcela Melara introduced themselves and continued to present their work on SLSA, in-toto, & CI/CD for secure, attestable builds.
+Discussion ensued and questions were taken by the presenters.

 ## Any Other Business / Schedule